Degenerative Joint Disease

 Diagnosing Degenerative Joint Disease

-A physician will take a complete medical history and conduct a physical examination.
-X-rays likely will be taken to confirm a breakdown in cartilage in the space between the affected joints.
+A medical provider will take a complete medical history and conduct a physical examination.
+X-rays will likely be taken to confirm a breakdown in cartilage in the space between the affected joints.
 Bloodwork can help rule out other diseases that could cause joint pain.

 Treating Degenerative Joint Disease